-The principal at Futures Academy says that students enrolled in the Community Classroom Program are not only during well in their classes, but also they are developing into mature youngsters who try to keep their friends out of trouble.
-Thus, our experiences reinforces the belief that we can turn young people into good students, who will become caring, productive and engaged citizens, by involving them in a democratic and collaborative process to improve their neighborhoods.
-Within this context, the most important lesson learned is that part of the task of creating a "democratic classroom" consists of getting the students out of the school building and into the community, where they are involved in collaborative neighborhood problem-solving activities.
+The principal at Futures Academy says that students enrolled in the Community Classroom Program are not only doing well in their classes, but also are developing into mature youngsters who try to keep their friends out of trouble.
+Thus, our experiences reinforce the belief that we can turn young people into good students, who will become caring, productive, and engaged citizens, by involving them in a democratic and collaborative process to improve their neighborhoods.
+Within this context, the most important lesson learned is that part of the task of creating a democratic classroom consists of getting the students out of the school building and into the community, where they participate in collaborative neighborhood problem-solving activities.

-Learning activities in the school building, not matter how creative and thoughtful, are limited in their ability to get students to see the critical nexus between schooling and community development.
-The only way for them to see this connection is by participating in problem-solving activities that takes place in the community.
-Consequently, every university assisted school should have a community classroom program that involves students in community problem-solving activities with residents and stakeholders.
-Only by embedding students in the community change process can we develop young people who are critical thinkers and problem-solver, imbued with the values of reciprocity, collaboration, cosmopolitanism, and social justice.
+Learning activities in the school building, no matter how creative and thoughtful, are limited in their ability to get students to see the critical nexus between schooling and community development.
+The only way for them to see this connection is by participating in problem-solving activities that take place in the community.
+Consequently, every university-assisted school should have a community classroom program that involves students in community problem-solving activities with residents and stakeholders.
+Only by embedding students in the community change process can we develop young people who are critical thinkers and problem solvers, imbued with the values of reciprocity, collaboration, cosmopolitanism, and social justice.

-The great challenge we face in making this happen is to turn universities and public schools, which are both autocratic institutions, into truly democratic places that believe in the transforming power of critical thinking and participatory democratic.
-This is a big task, which must start with encouraging the widespread study and discussion of the meaning of democracy.
-On this point, we want to stress that the study and discussion of democracy cannot occur in isolation from practice.
-Thus, one of the most important, and difficult, challenges face is how to create activities whereby people learn about participatory democracy through the process of building authentic democratic institutions.
-This is the one of keys to expanding university assisted school-centered community development programs that makes youth development the focal point of activities.
+The great challenge we face in making this happen is to turn universities and public schools, both autocratic institutions, into truly democratic places that believe in the transforming power of critical thinking and participatory democracy.
+This is a big task that must start with encouraging the widespread study and discussion of the meaning of democracy.
+On this point, we stress that the study and discussion of democracy cannot occur apart from practice.
+Thus, one of the most important, and difficult, challenges we face is how to create activities whereby people learn about participatory democracy through the process of building authentic democratic institutions.
+This is one of the keys to expanding university-assisted school-centered community development programs that make youth development the focal point of activities.